$k$-center Clustering under Perturbation Resilience: -center under perturbation resilience

-Now we have verified that there exists a chain of parsimonious reductions 3SAT $\leq_{par}$ B3DM $\leq_{par}$ BPDS, so it follows that Unambiguous-BPDS is hard unless $NP=RP$.
+Now we have verified that there exists a parsimonious reduction 3SAT $\leq_{par}$ BPDS, so it follows that there is no polynomial time algorithm for Unambiguous-BPDS unless $NP=RP$. \end{proof}

-At this point, we use the same reduction as in \cite{lev} to reduce from Unambiguous-BPDS to $k$-center clustering under $(2-\epsilon)$-approximation stability, where all clusters are size $\geq \frac{n}{2k}$.
-The difference is that we must verify that the resulting instance is $(2-\epsilon)$-approximation stable, which requires the Unambiguity.
+Now we can prove Theorem \ref{thm:2eps_as_hard} by giving a reduction from Unambiguous-BPDS to $k$-center clustering under $(2-\delta)$-perturbation resilience, where all clusters are size $\geq \frac{n}{2k}$.
+We use the same reduction as \cite{lev}, but we must verify that the resulting instance is $(2-\delta)$-perturbation resilient.
+Note that our reduction requires the Unambiguous variant while the reduction of \cite{lev} does not, since we are reducing to a stronger problem.

-\begin{thm:2eps_as_hard} There is no polynomial time algorithm for finding the optimal $k$-center clustering under $(2-\epsilon)$-approximation stability, even when assuming all optimal clusters are size $\geq \frac{n}{2k}$, unless $NP=RP$. \end{thm:2eps_as_hard} \begin{proof} Given $\epsilon>0$.
-From the previous discussion, Unambiguous-BPDS is NP-hard unless $NP=RP$.
-Now we reduce to $k$-center clustering and show the resulting instance has all cluster sizes $\geq \frac{n}{2k}$ and satisfies $(2-\epsilon)$-approximation stability.
+\begin{proof}[Proof of Theorem \ref{thm:2eps_as_hard}] From Lemma \ref{lem:hardness}, Unambiguous-BPDS is NP-hard unless $NP=RP$.
+Now for all $\delta>0$, we reduce from Unambiguous-BPDS to $k$-center clustering and show the resulting instance has all cluster sizes $\geq \frac{n}{2k}$ and satisfies $(2-\delta)$-perturbation resilience.

 Given an instance of Unambiguous-BPDS, for every $v\in V$, create a point $v\in S$ in the clustering instance.
 For every edge $(u,v)\in E$, let $d(u,v) = 1$, otherwise let $d(u,v) = 2$.
 Since all distances are either $1$ or $2$, the triangle inequality is trivially satisfied.
 Then a $k$-center solution of cost 1 exists if and only if there exists a dominating set of size $k$.